 Maryland Bridges or Bonded Bridge

 These types of bridges are ideal for front tooth or teeth replacement.
-Metal or porcelain are utilized in this case.
-The advantage to the bonded bridge is that the enamel of the teeth is not worn down, which means that the healthy teeth are not affected.
+Metal or porcelain is utilized in this case.
+The advantage of the bonded bridge is that the enamel of the teeth is not worn down, which means that healthy teeth are not affected.